Restaurant Casa do Alentejo In Lisbon Portugal – Estimated reading time: 7 minutes

 I haven’t tasted the traditional Portuguese cuisine served there and cannot tell you if the food is delicious.
 Nor can I offer up any pictures of the dishes.
 Sorry, friends – there won’t be any “food porn” in this post.
 I can tell you that I want to eat here, even if the food isn’t that good and the prices are outrageous.
 At this point, you may again question my sanity.
 I don’t blame you as I know it seems crazy.

-Just let me tell you just why I want to eat here someday.
+Just let me tell you just why I want to eat and spend more time here someday.

-Situated in a former 17th century Moorish palace, Restaurant Casa do Alentjo is popular simply because of the atmosphere and surroundings.
-Once a palace, it’s since been used as a school, casino and now a restaurant.
-Locals come to relax here, play cards and read a newspaper.
-Cultural events are also held on premises from time-to-time.
+Situated in a former 17th century Moorish palace, Restaurant Casa do Alentjo’s popular simply because of the atmosphere and surroundings.
+Once a palace, it’s since been used as a school, casino, and now, a restaurant.
+Locals come to relax here, play cards, and read a newspaper.
+Cultural events are also held on the premises from time-to-time.

 I was lucky enough to be able to do a quick inspection of the restaurant while on a walking tour.
-I didn’t want to leave.
-I wanted to stay for the afternoon, sip some vino verde and learn more about the history of the place.
+I really didn’t want to leave.
+I just wanted to stay for the afternoon, sip some cold vino verde, and learn more about the history of the place.

 Restaurant Casa do Alentjo Interior

 The interior has walls adorned with murals, stained glass windows and high ceilings.
 There’s even a ballroom.
 When you arrive, you feel as if you’ve entered paradise.
 A sanctuary in the the busy city of hot and sexy Lisbon.

 Have you ever eaten at Casa do Alentejo?
 If yes, tell me how it was.
 Or better yet, take me there for dinner.

 1) The restaurant is actually pretty hard to find.
 The outside looks rather unremarkable – it’s not until you enter and walk up the stairs that you’ll get a glimpse of the glorious nature of the inside.
 The restaurant is also on the top floor.